MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ntddndis/ns-ntddndis-_ndis_timestamp_capability_flags.md

 ### -field TaggedTransmitSw

 A value of **TRUE** indicates that the miniport driver can generate a software timestamp for any specific transmitted packet when indicated to do so by the operating system.
 The operating system will indicate this to the miniport using a metadata field in the packet.
 For more details, see [Attaching timestamps to packets](/windows-hardware/drivers/network/attaching-timestamps-to-packets).
-The timestamp should be generated in software using [**KeQueryPerformanceCounter**](../ntifs/nf-ntifs-kequeryperformancecounter.md) just before the packet is transmitted.
+The miniport driver should generate the timestamp using [**KeQueryPerformanceCounter**](../ntifs/nf-ntifs-kequeryperformancecounter.md) just before the packet is transmitted.
 A value of **FALSE** indicates the NIC doesn't have this capability.

 ## -remarks